Paul’s Photo Tips — Tip 5 — Take Lots of Photos

 Take photos from different angles, try different exposures, move closer up, move farther away.
 Experiment with faster and slower shutter speeds, and larger and smaller apertures.
 Try some at wide angle, try some at telephoto.
 Try some with flash, some without.
 Try fill-in flash.

-If you don’t want to lug a DSLR around all the time, carry a pocket camera all the time and take photos here, there, and everywhere.
+If you don’t want to lug a DSLR around all the time, carry a pocket camera and take photos here, there, and everywhere.
 Practice gets you closer to perfect.

 In the old days of film, every shot cost.
 Cost for film, cost for developing, cost for printing.
 The first two costs are now minimal, though you can still spend a lot on printing.